intel-unesp-mcp/infieri2019-session2/README.md

 loop over the sequence of N = 10000 numbers added together in a shared variable sum.
 Correct value should be equal to `(N−1)*N/2` (note: lower and upper boundaries of the loop are, respectively, 0 and N–1).
-Compile the source code using the `-mmic` flag, upload the executable file to one of the coprocessors, connect to it using ssh and execute the binary several times, comparing the results.
+Compile the source code using the `-qopenmp` flag and execute the binary several times, comparing the results.
 Why the result is different at each execution?